What is pulmonary hypertension?

 While it is normal for people to experience higher blood pressure during exercise or exertion, if the blood pressure remains consistently high it can put a person at risk of stroke or heart disease.

-Massage can help hypertension.
+Massage can help with hypertension.

 Massage is a soothing treatment for hypertension and is especially beneficial for people experiencing daily stress.
 With regular massage, patients found the long-term improvement in both heart rate and stress.
-During
+During massage, patients showed a significant decrease in both systolic and diastolic blood pressure.
+In addition, a study that was conducted by Metropolitan College Department of Medicine in Liverpool, UK in 2002 – also reported that patients experienced a decrease in muscular tension and heart rate as a result of massage.

 Managing stress is another benefit that massage provides for hypertension symptoms.
 It’s important to manage your stress, and regular massage is an excellent therapy to compliment doctor orders (please consult with your health-care provider to make sure massage is safe, based on your health).